-Note: This article is only relevant for self-managed headless projects.
-For Wix-managed headless projects, the CLI automatically generates and manages visitor tokens for you.
+Note: This article is relevant for self-managed headless projects, and for Wix-managed headless projects built with a framework other than Astro.
+If you build with Wix's Astro integration, the CLI generates and manages visitor tokens for you automatically.

 Use visitor tokens to maintain anonymous visitor sessions in your self-managed headless project.
 The SDK uses these tokens when making requests to Wix APIs on behalf of a visitor, preserving their data such as cart items or event reservations.